-Our DNA is Excellence in Criminal Trials, Appeals, and Post-Conviction Proceedings.
+DNA in Criminal Trials, Appeals, & Post-Conviction Proceedings

 In the years that Steve and Isabelle have practiced law, they have come to know that the power of their advocacy is a combination of two mutually reinforcing abilities.
 First, they effectively analyze, investigate and prepare each case for trial, appeal, or post-conviction.
 Second, they have the talent, technical skills, and experience necessary to present their client’s side of a case persuasively during trial, in an appellate brief, or at a post-conviction hearing.
 It is the reinforcing effect of their combined abilities to effectively prepare a case and execute on a plan of representation that results in great advocacy.
 Steve and Isabelle approach their representation of each client with the firm belief that effective advocacy is both an art and a skill that is only mastered in an individual case through complete preparation and precise execution.
 This is why a person accused or convicted of a crime should retain RaquinMercer for representation at trial, appeal, or post-conviction.